 Sahara Dahir Joined CaLP on secondment from CARE in February 2019 as Regional Manager for East and Southern Africa.
 She leads the Capacity Building for the Region.
 She is also the focal point person for market related initiatives for CaLP.
 Her last years at CARE were spent as the partnership Initiative Manager where her work involved Program management and representation in clusters, coordination meetings and leading Somaliland Cash working Group.
 She also has nine years experience of curating compelling heritage programmes from the National Museums of Kenya that engaged national and international audiences.

-Facilitated by Charlotte Tuminelli and Emily Myers, Harvard Kennedy School
+Facilitated by Charlotte Tuminelli and Ammar Malik, Harvard Kennedy School

-In this session, participants will learn about and practice applying EPoD's Smart Policy Design and Implementation (SPDI) framework, which is a collaborative, iterative, and evidence-based approach to solving pressing problems.
-Using abbreviated case exercises on real-world issues that align with conference tracks, participants will practice applying stages of the SPDI framework to design challenges in the realms of financial inclusion, market resilience in fragile contexts, gender equality, and data & resilience.
-Participants will leave the session with an understanding of the SPDI framework and tools for applying it to strengthen market systems and improve resiliency outcomes for key populations worldwide.
+In this session, participants will learn about and practice applying Evidence for Policy Design’s (EPoD’s) Smart Policy Design and Implementation (SPDI) framework, which is a collaborative, iterative, and evidence-based approach to solving pressing policy problems.
+Using a caselet focused on a research-policy collaboration that leverages technology to improve women’s safety in urban Pakistan, participants will practice applying the problem diagnosis tool from the SPDI framework to a major barrier to gender equality.
+The session will demonstrate the application of economic theory and data to inform diagnosis of underlying issues driving this challenge before considering solutions.
+Participants will leave the session with a clear understanding of the benefits of applying Harvard’s SPDI framework, and tools for applying it to improve resilience of key populations worldwide.

 Charlotte Tuminelli, Senior Training Manager